Cybergern/movie_api/readme.md

-To run code, use "go run src/api-test/main.go" in the root directory
+To run code, use "go run src/api-test/main.go" in the root directory and then access http://localhost:8080/movies